Missouri Criminal Court Records

 What are Missouri Criminal Court Records?

-The Missouri criminal court records are information produced and available in a court which relates to a specific criminal case.
-The information may include files, briefs, transcripts, pleadings, exhibits, motions, etc. The Clerk of the Court's office is saddled with the responsibility of maintaining these records and allowing the public to access it.
+Missouri criminal court records refer to documented information relating to cases which are heard by the court.
+The information may include files, briefs, transcripts, pleadings, exhibits, motions, etc. The Clerk of the Court’s office is saddled with the responsibility of maintaining these records and allowing the public to access it.
 However, it is not part of the clerk’s role to review the personal information contained in the records.
 It is the duty of the Counsel or any person related to the case or preparation of the document.

 Understanding the Missouri Criminal Court System